juliangamble/react-kurtsore/README.md

 ### CursorPropsMixin

-The `CursorPropsMixin` mixin implements a efficient `shouldComponentUpdate` for react components that receive cursors in their props.
+The `CursorPropsMixin` mixin implements an efficient `shouldComponentUpdate` for react components that receive cursors in their props.
 It is similar to [react.addons.PureRenderMixin](http://facebook.github.io/react/docs/pure-render-mixin.html) in that it assumes that the same non-cursor props and state shouldn't trigger a re-render.

-Apart from state and non-cursor prop checks, it will return true iff the snapshot of the cursor props are different.
+Apart from state and non-cursor prop checks, it will return true iff the snapshots of the cursor props are different.
 You just need to add it as a mixin in your components that receive cursors as props: